Happy Passover: Chocolate Dipped Coconut Macaroons

 Makes about 24

 1/2 teaspoon kosher salt

-Heat oven to 350° F (180° C).
+Heat the oven to 350°F (180° C).
 Line a baking sheet with parchment paper.
-Pour milk, coconut and vanilla in a large bowl and stir to combine.
-Beat egg whites and salt in the bowl of an electric mixer until soft peaks from.
-Fold into the coconut.
+Combine the milk, coconut, and vanilla in a large bowl and stir to blend.

-Drop tablespoon-sized mounds of coconut on baking sheet.
+Drop heaping tablespoon-sized mounds of coconut on the baking sheet.
 Bake until golden brown, about 25 minutes.
-Cool on rack.
-Dip half of the macaroons in melted chocolate.
-Transfer to a plate lined with parchment.
+Remove and cool completely on a rack.
+Dip one half of each macaroon in the melted chocolate and transfer to a board or platter lined with parchment.
 Refrigerate until set.